Pristina: Theatre

 The city of Pristina hosts only three active theatres such as the National Theater, Oda and Dodona Theatre placed in center of Pristina.
-They offers live performances every week.
-The National Theatre is placed in the middle downtown of the city, near the main government building and was founded in 1946.
+They offer live performances every week.
+The National Theatre, foiunded in 1946, is in the city centre, near the main government building.
 ODA Theatre is situated in the Youth Center Building and Dodona Theatre is found in Vellusha district, which is near Ibrahim Rugova Square.
-The National Theater of Kosovo is the highest-ranked theater institution in the country and has the largest number of productions.
-The theater is the only public theater in Kosovo and therefore it is financed by Ministry of Culture, Youth and Sport.
-This theater has produced more than 400 premieres which have been watched by more than 3 million spectators.
+The National Theatre of Kosovo is the highest-ranked theatre in the country and has the largest number of productions.
+It is the only public theater in Kosovo and therefore it is financed by Ministry of Culture, Youth and Sport.
+This theatre has produced more than 400 premieres, which have been watched by more than 3 million spectators.